 Operating expenses are critical to the long-term success of vertical farms.
 While a capital expense may be a one time hit, operating expenses are repetitive in nature.
 Realizing this, the best approach is to have a sound design that lessens the inputs required to grow.
 This can be through material goods such as fertilizer, seeds, media, cleaning chemicals, etc, as well as labor required to run the farm.

-Choosing Vertical Farming Material Goods
+Choosing Vertical Farming Consumables

 "We then chose to recirculate our organic hydroponic nutrient solution to avoid a drain-to-waste system that requires more fertilizer input."